 - A survey found that more than three-quarters of Britons are unaware of the signs of skin cancer.
 The BBC and the Guardian have more.

 - UK researchers found that living a healthy lifestyle before diagnosis could improve a person’s chances of surviving bowel cancer.
-Our news report has the details.

 - And this article from the Mail Online offered some tips for how people can make some healthy lifestyle choices.
 We also have information about this on our website.